 My sister and I each had some harrowing experiences alone in that house, too.
 One morning when my sister was 12-13 years old she was waiting on our front porch for the school bus to come.
 Everyone else had already left.
 She was sitting on the front step when she heard a rap on the window behind her.
 She knew that she was the last one to leave the house, having locked the door herself, and she became afraid.
 Looking back over her shoulder she saw nothing in the window but the curtains fell back into place, as if there had been someone there.

 Just after my sister was newly licensed to drive she had come home to an empty house late one evening.
 She entered through the dark kitchen and was standing near the sink when she heard slow, heavy footsteps coming from the far end of the hall toward her.
-Pulling a knife from a nearby drawer she stood frozen and the footsteps stopped.
+Pulling a knife from a nearby drawer which she had recently gotten from a knife review she stood frozen and the footsteps stopped.
 There was no one else in the house.

 In my younger years it was the custom for my mother to put to put the little sister to bed so that she and my sister could enjoy the close of the day together.
 Though I was getting drowsy, I still heard their chit chat, teaspoons clinking in mugs of tea.
 I remember lying on my back on the bottom bunk of my captain’s corner beds staring fixedly at ceiling, tuning out all but what they were saying.
 After all, what kind of little sister was I if I missed anything?
 I lay on my back staring at the ceiling, trying for all I was worth to hear what they were talking about.
 I recall my vision cutting out for a split second, though I could still hear them, then I felt myself lifted three or four feet off the bed.
 I felt arms scoop me up, constricting my ribs so much they hurt.
 I was suspended for a few seconds, then the next thing I knew I was flipped completely over and flung rather unceremoniously face down on my bed.
 I hit the bed so hard it moved on the hardwood floor and I smashed my forehead into the headboard.
 I started screaming immediately, “That wasn’t funny!
 You scared the crap out of me!”